alexellis/mystars/README.md

 # mystars

-A Go function that tells you about stars on projects you maintain.
+A Go function that sends GitHub Stars to Slack

 Works on:
 * repositories